ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Development of the HIV bioinformatics pipeline was performed under design control, with verification using synthetic datasets and validation against reference genomes to ensure accurate detection of known resistance variants and reliable prediction of their clinical impact.”*

+   **Ontological references:**

 .. dropdown:: Deviations

    A documented departure from an approved laboratory procedure, specification, or expected result.
 Deviations may arise from skipped steps, use of incorrect reagents, instrument malfunction, or environmental control failures.
 All deviations must be recorded in the QMS, investigated for root cause, and addressed through corrective or preventive actions (CAPA).

    **Example usage:**
-   A deviation was recorded when an extraction was performed using a reagent lot that had not been approved under the current SOP.
+   *“A deviation was recorded when an extraction was performed using a reagent lot that had not been approved under the current SOP.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip